Stationary completeness: the $N$-body short-range case: Preliminaries

 \item Bounds of the form \eqref{eq:2boundobtain} are very useful for us (there will be several of those, see \ref{item:8Q} below).
-We shall use the generic notation $Q$ for $H$-bounded operators obeying \eqref{eq:2boundobtain}, in all cases with $f_1$ being any narrowly supported standard support function obeying $f_1=1$ on a neighbourhood of any given $\lambda\not\in \vT_{\p}(H)$.
+We shall use the generic notation $Q$ for $H$-bounded operators obeying \eqref{eq:2boundobtain}, in all cases with $f_1$ being any narrowly supported standard support function obeying $f_1=1$ in a neighbourhood of any given $\lambda\not\in \vT_{\p}(H)$.
 Such $Q=Q_1$ may show up from a direct application of Lemma \ref{lemma:comSTA}, or possibly the expression $Q_1^*Q_1$ may be bounded from above by $Q_2^*Q_2$ where the bound for $Q_2$ results from such direct application (obviously yielding the bound for $Q_1$ also).
-In the latter case we will always have $Q_1f_1 (H)=\vO(\inp{x}^{-1/2})$ in the sense of \eqref{eq:1712022}, and in commutator calculations this product will generically arise as the combination (for $a\in\vA$) Such expressions will be treated by using the bound \eqref{eq:2boundobtain} with $Q=Q_1$ for $H$ (as well as for $H$ replaced by $H_a$).
+In the latter case $Q_1f_1 (H)=\vO(\inp{x}^{-1/2})$ in the sense of \eqref{eq:1712022} (or possibly only for `components'), and in commutator calculations this product will generically arise as the combination (for $a\in\vA$) Such expressions will be treated by using the bound \eqref{eq:2boundobtain} with $Q=Q_1$ for $H$ (as well as for $H$ replaced by $H_a$).